God’s School of Life

 Strong’s Concordance translates test from the Hebrew word bâchan, meaning “to test (especially metals); generally and figuratively, to investigate:—examine, prove, tempt, try (trial).”
 Father God compares how He tests our hearts to the refining of gold and silver.
 He is our Teacher who examines and tests what is in us.
 We have many trials as we live and learn in His fiery presence, walking with our God daily.

-Daily we take up our cross, those things that crucify our fleshly ways, our carnal understandings and reactions, our soul life.
+Daily, we take up our cross for Him to crucify our fleshly ways, our carnal understandings and reactions, our soulish life.
 He puts these things to death, creating in us a willing and tender heart wherein He writes His truth.
 When something is written in our hearts, it is permanent!
 Father God never forgets us or what He is doing in us.
 Jesus Christ our Lord is ever interceding for us as we battle against our enemies within and without.

-And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry and to build up the body of Christ, until we all reach unity in the faith and in the knowledge of the Son of God,as we mature to the full measure of the stature of Christ.
+“So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

-Then we will no longer be infants,tossed about by the waves and carried around by every wind of teaching and by the clever cunning of men in their deceitful scheming.
+Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming.

-Instead, speaking the truth in love, we will in all things grow up into Christ Himself, who is the head.
-From Him the whole body, fitted and held together by every supporting ligament, grows and builds itself up in love through the work of each individual part.
+Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ, from him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.”
+Ephesians 4:11-16 NIV

 Jesus Christ our Lord and King is the only One Who passed all of life’s tests and graduated into the place reserved for Him by the Father.
 He is our example, guide, and teacher, the only One who lived all that He spoke.
-When we are the teachers, we must recall that God’s love is first patient, then kind when the daily imperfections of others and the way this life goes for us deeply challenge us.
+When we are the teachers, we must recall that God’s love is first patient, then kind as daily imperfections of others and the way this life goes for us deeply challenge us.
+He is the measure of maturity.

-It is easy, it is natural to yield to impatience, irritation, unkindness if not rudeness, when these things happen.
+It is easy, it is natural to yield to impatience, irritation, unkindness, if not rudeness, in life.
 When we do, we miss many a lesson in God’s school that He will have to test us on again.
 It’s our nature that is being changed, not our head of knowledge in any area.
 He will have a people for His name’s sake, with the very nature of our King!
 God wants all people to come to know Him.
-The Jews were the chosen people in ancient days, and through the gospel of Jesus Christ, the gentiles—that is, all people—are God’s people.
+The Jews were the chosen people in ancient days, and, through the gospel of Jesus Christ, the Gentiles—that is, all people—are now God’s people.

 Peter confirmed this in the discussion with James about what should be required of Gentiles coming into the faith: